k-time/mmo-bot/README.md

 * **[motions.py](motions.py)**: Functions to perform various in-game actions.
 * **Other files**: Procedures for various maps.

-Bot is fully functional but code is not optimized!
+Bot is fully functional but code needs some refactoring.